Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several noteworthy trends in operating costs, accounts payable, and payables turnover ratios over the observed periods.
+The financial data reveals several noteworthy trends in the operating costs and accounts payable metrics over the analyzed periods.

 - Restaurant Operating Costs, Exclusive of Depreciation and Amortization